Table of contents

 Preview Markdown (.md) file

 Preview ZIP-file contents

 Jottacloud and paid version of Sync.com have Microsoft Office Online integrated.

 In most cases, Markdown file is shown as text file.

 Jottacloud and some others attempted to show the ZIP-file contents on iOS, but for me it didn't work.

 Stream MP3 file

 Stream video file

-Filen.io plays audio and video files inside web browser, but I wasn't sure if it was actually streaming them or downloading fully to web browser first.
+Filen.io plays audio and video files inside web browser, but I wasn't sure if it was actually streaming them or downloading them in full first.